SaladTechnologies/comfyui-api/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or a pull request if you have any suggestions or improvements.
-ComfyUI is a powerful tool with MANY options, and it's likely that not all of them are currently supported by the comfyui-api server.
-If you find a feature that is missing, please open an issue or a pull request to add it.
+ComfyUI is a powerful tool with MANY options, and it's likely that not all of them are currently supported by the `comfyui-api` server.
+Please open an issue with as much information as possible about the problem you're facing or the feature you need.
+If you have encountered a bug, please include the steps to reproduce it, and any relevant logs or error messages.
+If you are able, adding a failing test is the best way to ensure your issue is resolved quickly.
 Let's make productionizing ComfyUI as easy as possible!

 ## Testing